cosmos/gaia/docs/governance/best-practices.md

 There will likely be differences of opinion about the value of what you're proposing to do and the strategy by which you're planning to do it.
 If you've considered feedback from broad perspectives and think that what you're doing is valuable and that your strategy should work, and you believe that others feel this way as well, it's likely worth drafting a proposal.
 However, remember that the largest ATOM stakers have the biggest vote, so a vocal minority isn't necessarily representative or predictive of the outcome of an on-chain vote.

 You could choose to take a conservative approach and wait until you have some confidence that you roughly have initial support from a majority of the voting power before proceeding to drafting the details of your proposal.
-Or you could propose the idea, or define the problem statement and let the community participate freely in drafting competing solutions to solve the issue,.
+Or you could propose the idea, or define the problem statement and let the community participate freely in drafting competing solutions to solve the issue.

 ## Stage 2: Your Draft Proposal